Leo Braudy: Background

-Leo Braudy was born in Philadelphia, Pennsylvania, United States.
-He is the son of Edward and Zelda (Smith) Braudy; he received his B.A. from Swarthmore College in 1963 and his M.A.
+Braudy was born in Philadelphia in 1941.
+After contracting polio at a young age, he took up reading to get through times when he was confined to bed.
+He received his B.A. from Swarthmore College in 1963 and his M.A.
 1963 and Ph.D.
 1967 from Yale University.
+He joined the USC faculty in 1983.
 He is married to the painter Dorothy Braudy.
-They live and work in Los Angeles.